cultofmetatron/irrationalpixels/content/posts/database-modeling-with-ecto-part-2.md

 By default, the key is set to `id`. you can overide that by passing in `:column`.
 We can also add it to make the associated column more explicit.

-If We wanted to make it so that all classes MUST have a teacher id passed in, you could pass `null: true` to the column creation.
+If We wanted to make it so that all classes MUST have a teacher id passed in, you could pass `null: false` to the column creation.
 If you do that, `nilify_all` will not work as it will violate the null column contraint.
 You will have to either `delete_all` or have your app force the user to reasign the class before removing a teacher.